earth-chris/elapid/docs/sdm/nicheenvelope.md

 maxent.fit(xsub, ysub)
 ```

-This approach is useful for reducing overfitting by excluding point locations that don't represent the range of conditions across the landscape where a species won't occur.
+This approach reduces overfitting by excluding point locations that don't represent the range of conditions across the landscape where a species won't occur.